mariano/li3_doctrine2/README.md

 ## Validators ##

 For convenience, li3\_doctrine2 adds some custom validators that require interaction with Doctrine2 entities.
-To use this validators, you will have to set the `validators` option to `true` when adding the library:
+To use these validators, you will have to set the `validators` option to `true` when adding the library:

 ```php